Tabish-P/lidar-obstacle-detection/README.md

 5. **Bounding Box Detection** - Adding obstacle boundaries
 6. **Full Pipeline** - Complete streaming and detection system

+# Changes Made

+- Extended KD-Tree to 3D - Modified the KD-tree structure to handle 3D points by changing depth-based splitting from 2D (depth % 2) to 3D (depth % 3), including 3D distance calculations

+- Added Custom RANSAC Plane Segmentation - Implemented 3D plane segmentation that randomly samples 3 points, fits planes using the equation Ax + By + Cz + D = 0, and finds the plane with maximum inliers

+- Added Custom KD-Tree Clustering - Implemented Euclidean clustering using the extended 3D KD-tree for efficient neighbor searches with depth-first traversal

+- Updated environment.cpp - Replaced all PCL algorithm calls for cityBlock

 ## Learning Outcomes

 This project demonstrates: